dalyIsaac/Whim/docs/customize/core/keybinds.md

 The associated key for each modifier can be any of the <xref:Windows.Win32.UI.Input.KeyboardAndMouse.VIRTUAL_KEY>s.

+## Commands

+A command is a string that represents a command that can be executed by Whim.
+The command can be a built-in command, a plugin command, or a custom command.
+For more, see the [Commands](commands.md) page.

 ## Unify Key Modifiers

 To treat key modifiers like `LWin` and `RWin` the same, set `unify_key_modifiers` to `true`.